sanchit-ahuja/Hyp-graph-embedding/README.md

 ## References

 [1] Sawhney, R., Agarwal, S., Neerkaje, A., and Pathak, K., 2022, March.
-Orthogonal Enriching of Directed Networks.
+Orthogonal Multi-Manifold Enriching of Directed Networks.
 In International Conference on Artificial Intelligence and Statistics.
 PMLR.